 Eligible candidates must submit the following application materials:

 · Copies of college and first semester law school transcripts (unofficial copies are acceptable)*

 · A brief statement (1-2 pages) explaining how the applicant would contribute to the goal of creating a more diverse legal community in Charlotte, and why he or she would like to practice law in Charlotte.

 *If first semester law school grades are not available by the application deadline, applicants should submit any available grades with their application and must submit additional grades as available.

 Award: Each law firm will set the compensation for its clerk based on the compensation provided to its summer associates.
-The corporate legal departments will determine the weekly compensation for the second six weeks of the program.
+The corporate legal departments will determine the weekly compensation for the last three weeks of the program.